mindmotivate/multicloudclass/Load-Balancing-with-Azure.md

 ![createnewhp](https://github.com/mindmotivate/multicloudclass/assets/130941970/106e471e-9099-44f5-b361-04125c9b7c62)

-Health Probe: name it: ProdApp1-healthprobe<br>
+Health Probe: We will name our probe ProdApp1-healthprobe<br>
 Click "Save" to save you new health probe name<br>

 Check over all you selections<br>